DiegoDerksen/diegoderksen.github.io/_posts/2024-04-23-Intune Auto-Update Google Chrome.md

    - "**Update policy override default**" and set this to enabled and "Always allow updates (recommended)"
 1. Choose a scope tag if you use them
 1. Assign the policy to users and create the policy.

+You have now set the policy inside Intune to auto update Chrome.

+## How do I know if the policy has hit the device?

+You can type in `chrome://policy` in the URL bar inside Chrome to check whether the policy has hit the device.